dokc/how-to-dok/resources/run_k8ssandra_on_k3d_locally_lightweight.md

 ☝️ `helm repo update` ensures we have the latest information from the k8ssandra repository.

 Next up we install only the cass-operator and we install it in the cass-operator namespace.
+The cass-operator enables us to spin up cassandra datacenters and manage them.
 ```
 helm install cass-operator k8ssandra/cass-operator -n cass-operator --create-namespace
 ```